CommonRoad/commonroad-reach-semantic/README.md

   * Uninstall the `commonroad-reach-semantic`, `commonroad-reach`, and `commonroad-drivability-checker` packages via `pip`.
   * Remove the `build` directory of `commonroad-reach-semantic` and `commonroad-reach`.
-* `terminate called without an active exception` when running the example script:
-  See above
-* `Segmentation fault` when running the example script:
-  See above

 ### Development